 The calendar that is created is called Universalis Automatic.
 It has one event per day.

-A list of settings will appear.
-At the bottom of the list you will see the Auto-Update Calendar setting.
+At the bottom of the list of settings you will see the Auto-Update Calendar setting.
 Turn it on:

 And that is all.